 In The Other Country (1990) and Mean Time (1993) Duffy began to explore memory and nostalgia, resulting in comparisons with Philip Larkin.
 These collections contain fewer dramatic monologues and more personal poems than her previous collections, but she continues to address political, social and philosophical issues.
 One of the most poignant of the personal poems is ‘Valentine’ (Mean Time).
 Duffy often writes about love, with heartfelt feeling but never with sentimentality, and she explores its complex nature, its pain as well as its bliss.
 The personal is also combined with the philosophical - ‘Valentine’ is one of many poems in which Duffy investigates the way in which meaning is constructed through language, as the speaker tries to move beyond clichés and find a more authentic way of expressing feeling and experience:

 Not a red rose or a satin heart.

 It is a moon wrapped in brown paper.

 like the careful undressing of love.

-Critic Elaine Feinstein noticed in her review of Feminine Gospels that the poems near the end of the book are those which are prayer-like and intense with feeling, whether love poems or elegies for the dead.
-Feinstein wonders: ‘Are these poems placed at the end of the book to signal a movement or development?
-We shall have to wait for the next book to know’ (The Guardian, 14 September 2002).
-The next collection, Rapture, would seem to confirm Feinstein’s speculations, for it is indeed intensely personal, emotional and elegiac, and markedly different from Duffy’s other works.
-The poems of Rapture chart a love story (thought to be based on Duffy’s relationship with Jackie Kay, which ended in 2004), from the first heady stage of falling in love (‘Falling in love / is glamorous hell’) to the end of the relationship:
+The next collection, Rapture, is intensely personal, emotional and elegiac, and markedly different from Duffy’s other works.
+The poems of Rapture, one of Duffy's most highly acclaimed works, chart a love story (thought to be based on Duffy’s relationship with Jackie Kay, which ended in 2004), from the first heady stage of falling in love (‘Falling in love / is glamorous hell’) to the end of the relationship:

 to help me, without spell or prayer,